glassroom/heinsen_tree/README.md

 We recommend that you map naive predicted probabilities at each level of depth to *paths that exist in the tree*, by restricting the space of allowed predictions to only those paths that are stored by `ClassTree` in a buffer named `P` (corresponding to matrix P in the paper).

 For example, here we predict the top k paths in the tree that have the smallest Levenshtein distance to each naively predicted path in the batch.
-The possible classes at each level of depth in a path are fixed, so we can compute Levenshtein distance efficiently by summing elementwise differences:
+The possible classes at each level of depth in a path are fixed, so we can compute Levenshtein distance efficiently by summing elementwise differences between paths:

 ```python
 k = 5